brt-yilmaz/git-notes/git.md

 > .gitignore must be defined // for directory use slash at the end of the path

-`git commit -a -m "message"` to commit in a single line
+`git commit -am "message"` to commit in a single line

 `git switch -c <branchName>` to create and switch branch

-> before switching branch must be committed Otherwise, a file or folder that is not in any branch comes with it.
+> before switching branch must be committed Otherwise, a file or folder that is not in any branch comes with you

 `git branch -d` to delete you have to be out of the branch